stanislaw/notes_on_software_engineering/README.md

 "If you can't measure it, then it can't be called engineering" (Ivar Jacobson, Object-Oriented Software Engineering: A Use Case Driven Approach).
-We can interpret "measure" as "test," with testing serving as both a form of measurement and a core part of engineering.
+We can interpret "measure" as "test", with testing serving as both a form of measurement and a core part of engineering.

 ### Improve Testability